drunderscore/GTA-Research/Mission-Triggering-Research-And-Bugs .md

 The first time you'll try to start The Merryweather Heist the way shown in the video, `IS_CLEANUP_NEEDED` will be set to `1` thus saving current game time to `uParam1->f_111` since it is not initialized yet (`== -1`).
 The second time you'll start the mission, `IS_CLEANUP_NEEDED` will be set to `1` once again while `uParam1->f_111` will already have the game time we saved last time, so all that's left is to check if 12 seconds have passed.

-## Unanswered questions

-Where do mission scripts actually start?